1367 (6th January)

 , daughter of Charles IV, Holy Roman Emperor.

 The poll tax was raised to one shilling per person.

 The people rebelled against the poll tax.
-It was seen as a very unfair tax since the same amount was payable by rich and poor alike.
 As wages were still fixed at pre Black Death

-levels by the Statute of Labourers this left the peasants in a very poor situation and, encouraged by travelling priest, John Ball, they began to revolt.
+levels by the Statute of Labourers this new tax left the peasants in a very poor situation and, encouraged by travelling priest, John Ball, they began to revolt.

 Arrangements for the marriage of Richard II to Anne of Bohemia were finalised.

 Angry peasants in Essex, led by Jack Strawe, chased tax collectors away then marched to London.
 At the same time protesters in Kent, led by Wat Tyler, freed John Ball and then marched to London.

 1381 (13th June)

 The two groups of peasants reached London and joined at Tower Bridge.
 The mob, which had been orderly so far, turned violent and stormed the Tower of London.
 They murdered the Archbishop of Canterbury